makomweb/notes-react-course/chapter-3.md

 Attention with _React hooks_ the state can be manipulated individually.
 There needs to be taken care of which parts of the state should be merged and which not.
 You can use _useState()_ properly.

 With _React hooks_ we use state slices.
 There is no such a thing like a state blob.

+## Functional components

+Are stateless.
+Where class based components contain and maintains state.